natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

 In section 15 there was an example of reviewing the output of command *show ip dhcp snooping binding*.
 In the output we received information about parameters of connected devices (interface, IP, MAC, VLAN).

-In this variant you can only see all devices connected to the switch.
+In this variant you can only see all devices connected to switch.
 If you want to find out others based on one of the parameters, it’s not  convenient in this way.

-For example, if you want to get information based on IP address about to which interface the host is connected, which MAC address it has and in which VLAN it is, then the script is not very simple and more importantly, not convenient.
+For example, if you want to get information based on IP address about to which interface the host is connected, which MAC address it has and in which VLAN it is, then script is not very simple and more importantly, not convenient.

 Let’s write information obtained from the output *sh ip dhcp snooping binding* to SQLite.
 This will allow do queries based on any parameter and get missing ones.
 For this example, it is sufficient to create a single table where information will be stored.

-The table is defined in a separate dhcp_snooping_schema.sql file:
+Table is defined in a separate dhcp_snooping_schema.sql file:

 .. code:: sql